dadosdelaplace/pollspain/README.md

 <!-- badges: end -->

-The main objective of the R package `{pollspain}` is to provide social scientists, political analysts and citizens with easy and straightforward <span class="hl">**access to electoral data from Spain**</span>.
-This includes both **aggregated election results** extracted from polling stations and **survey data** (including housing effects).
-It also offers tools for seat allocation, vote simulation, and dataviz.
+The main objective of the R package `{pollspain}` is to provide social scientists and citizens an easy <span class="hl">**access to electoral data from Spain**</span>.
+This includes both **aggregated election results** extracted from polling stations and **survey data**.
+It also offers tools for seat allocation and dataviz.
 The package is designed under
 <span class="hl">**tidyverse-style**</span> specially tailored for
 beginners.